Robert-Holovka/unity-3D-rocket-adventure/README.md

 # unity-3D-rocket-adventure

 # Goal
-### Avoid all obstacles and land the rocket successfully to advance to the next level
+### Avoid obstacles and land the rocket successfully to advance to the next level

 ![Gameplay](Readme%20Pictures/gameplay.gif)